Year:

 The preferred design included graphing the data over a repeating time frame.
 These cycles of either 12 or 24 hour periods let users create a day & night mode that ramps down quickly and easily.

 Lighting setpoints are more complex and controlled by sliders.
 The ratios are connected so increasing one light spectrum will have an inverse effect on all of the others.
+The overall intensity is managed through the master line above.

 New opportunities: Machine learning recipe creation

 As the user base grows, the plan is to incorporate machine learning into recipe builders.
 With enough data, we can generate recipes through simple real life inputs like size, sweetness, colour and growth speed.
+Ideally this will lower the barrier to entry and expose small scale controlled farming to a whole new customer base.

 How did we do?